mako-framework/docs/03_command_line/02_commands.md

 ```
 {.language-none}

-The `ul` method lets you output an unordered list.
+The `ul` method allows you to generate and display an unordered list, ideal for presenting collections of items where sequence or ranking isn’t necessary.

 ```
 $this->ul(['one', 'two', 'three', ['one', 'two'], 'four']);